sharkmoos/paddingOracle/README.md

     P2[15] = 0x2  # hex
            = 2 # decimal

 Whilst this may seem a little underwhelming whe you see the trend, it is also useful.
-Yes - we had to crack 2 bytes without getting **any** plaintext that isn't just padding, but it is also a great sanity check that the process is working.
+Yes - we had to crack 2 bytes without getting **any** plaintext that isn't just padding, and it is highly likely to be upwards of 7 bytes of padding before real plaintext message starts being cracked;but it is also a great sanity check that the process is working.
 (Again highlights the need for heavy automation).

 ## Rinse and repeat